 I liked Austin Vince’s comment about how Land Rover’s slogan is basically the same as the movie: get out there and live life (and buy a Land Rover); but of course through polar opposite means.

 Finally, I watched the White Silk Road, about four Aussies who head to Bamyan in Afghanistan to snowboard.
-Talk about the road less traveled… It was quite a different film from the rest, since there was no real overland vehicular travel involved.
+Talk about the road less traveled… It was quite a different film from the rest since there was no real overland vehicular travel involved.

 But it was compelling in the connections these guys made with the local Afghan community, working with the one and only Afghan ski guide, introducing the local kids to snowboarding, and even seeing some of the local Afghan men with 2×4’s essentially strapped to their feet, skiing down the hills, which once again just goes to show that you don’t need all the latest, greatest, and fanciest gear to just get out there, have fun, and connect with people.

-The Overland Expo was definitely a fun and worthwhile event, it obviously caters to a particular type and style of international travel, but I think anyone interested in travelling, exploration, or doing things a little less conventionally would find something appealing about the event.
+The Overland Expo was definitely a fun and worthwhile event, it obviously caters to a particular type and style of international travel, but I think anyone interested in traveling, exploration, or doing things a little less conventionally would find something appealing about the event.

 The overall message of most of the presenters was “Hey, just get out there, it’s a big world that you too can go explore.
 Don’t let money, things, or irrational concerns stop you from living the life you want.”
 As well as, “Stop buying things, and start doing things!”
 All-in-all, an inspiring and fun weekend.